-- 1. National League for Nursing Pre-Admission Examination-RN scores - 2.
+- 1. National League for Nursing Pre-Admission Examination-RN (PAX-RN) test scores - 2.
 Completion of the 27 semester hours of prerequisite courses with a "C" grade or better and a minimum cumulative GPA of 2.0 by the end of the Spring semester prior to program entry and evidence of math proficiency by completion of Math 25 or 26 or COMPASS placement into Math 27 - 3.
 Applicants are selected for admission to the Associate of Science in Nursing Program using a point system based on grades earned (by March 1) in the required nursing support courses and AD percentile scores on the National League for Nursing Pre-Admission Exam-RN.
 Additional points are awarded to applicants who are Licensed Practical Nurses - 4.
+Qualified applicants who are deemed as Hawai'i residents for tuition purposes are considered first for acceptance into the Associate in Science Degree Nursing Program; after which, qualified, non-resident applicants are considered on a space available basis - 5.
 Licensed Practical Nurses who have graduated from a state accredited LPN program, have full time equivalent employment as an LPN for at least one year, and have experience in an acute or long term care setting within the past 5 years may be eligible for advanced placement in the Associate of Science nursing program.
-In order to be considered for advanced placement in the LPN Transition Track, applicants must apply and be accepted into the ADN program and meet all the standard admission requirements.
+In order to be considered for advanced placement in the LPN Transition Track, applicants must apply and be accepted into the ADN

+- program and meet all the standard admission requirements.
 Upon acceptance into the ADN program, qualified LPN's will be offered the option of taking the NLN Nursing Acceleration Challenge Exam (ACE).
 LPN's with a decision score of 70 or above on the ACE Exam will be offered the option of bypassing Nursing 153 (Nursing Concepts & Skills) offered during the first semester of nursing courses.
 Students in the LPN Transition Track do need to complete all the other associate degree nursing courses.
-Applicants interested in the LPN Transition Track will need to submit a current nursing license and proof of employment. - 5.
-Applicants for the nursing program need to be aware of the following regarding clinical agency requirements:

-Health care students are required to complete University prescribed academic requirements that involve clinical practice in a University affiliated health care facility setting with no substitution allowable.
+Applicants interested in the LPN Transition Track will need to submit a current nursing license and proof of employment. - 6.
+Applicants for the nursing program need to be aware of the following regarding clinical agency requirements: Health care students are required to complete University prescribed academic requirements that involve clinical practice in a University affiliated health care facility setting with no substitution allowable.
 Failure of a student to complete the prescribed clinical practice shall be deemed as not satisfying health care academic program requirements.
 It is the responsibility of the student to satisfactorily complete affiliated health care facility background checks and drug testing requirements in accordance with procedures and timelines as prescribed by the affiliated health care facility.